Drishti-IITDh/drishti-iitdh.github.io/_posts/31-08-21-intern-diaries-prakriti.md.md

 ---
 layout: blog
 category: Intern Diaries
-post:
+post: 11
 guest: [Prakriti Tripathi]
 title: "SWE Intern at Microsoft"
-image:
+image: assets/images/posts/intern-diary-prakriti.jpg
 description: Meet Prakriti from CSE department who bagged a Summer Internship at Microsoft, Hyderabad as an SWE Intern.
 Gaining hands-on experience with the software development life cycle to building knowledge in authentication and security practices while sharping her communication and collaboration skills through team interactions, Prakriti's experience has been a gamut of learning.
 Dive in to gain further insights!
-editors: Aayushi Aabha
+editors: [Aayushi , Aabha]
 tags: [ Intern Diaries, Blog, Summer Internship ]
 ---